From Beyond the Grave

 “Castles, and he’s increasing his collection, which is why he hoped to speak to you personally.
 I have a feeling he might want to commission a few more pieces.”

-Barbara Speake was one of three art students who worked for Bryce in his art and framing shop.
-Barbara was twenty-two and a graphic design student.
+Barbara Speake was one of the art students who worked for Bryce in his art and framing shop.
+She was twenty-two and a graphic design student.
 There was no need for painting skill on her course, but she loved producing work in acrylic.
-She often experimented with mediums.
-Several of her works had sold within days of being shown in Bryce’s window.
+Barbara often experimented with mixed mediums.
+Several of her works had sold within days of being displayed in Bryce’s window.

 Fortunately for Bryce, Barbara was a great salesperson too.
 Her increasing ability in the area of customer service was bearing fruit every week.
 Barbara regularly turned a casual query into a sale or order.

-Bryce removed the envelope and letter from his pocket and secured them in the safe.
-Fifteen minutes later, he was upstairs, where he changed into paint-spattered rugby shirt and old jeans.
-When he was painting, Bryce didn’t conform to any rules regarding outfit.
-Physical comfort allowed his mind to wander or concentrate as needed.
+Bryce removed the key and letter from his pockets and secured the items in the safe.
+Fifteen minutes later, he’d left the office and was upstairs, where he changed into paint-spattered rugby shirt and old jeans.
+When he was painting, Bryce didn’t conform to any rules regarding costume.
+Physical comfort allowed his mind to wander or concentrate as required.

 A light tap on the door was followed by Barbara’s sweet voice.
 “Are you decent?”